Rat Race (film): Plot

-Randy and his family, at the insistence of their daughter Kimberly after he forces her to defecate out of the window of their mini-van to avoid stopping, visit a museum dedicated to a famous Nazi, Klaus Barbie, mistakenly believing it to be about Barbie the doll.
-After the family (who are Jewish) awkwardly leave the museum, they steal Adolf Hitler's staff car after Duane and Blaine sabotage their mini-van.
-While driving the staff car, the family is attacked by an all-female biker gang and Randy, who burns his tongue after the dashboard cigarette lighter accidentally ejects directly into his mouth, drives them into a large gathering honoring World War II veterans, unaware of how his slurred speech and disheveled appearance insults them.
-Later at a diner when his family insist they end the trip, Randy drugs them by slipping sleeping pills into their milkshakes and bundles them into a semi-truck heading for Silver City.
+Randy forces his daughter Kimberly to defecate out of their minivan's window to avoid stopping; as revenge, she insists they visit a museum dedicated to Nazi officer Klaus Barbie, mistakenly believing it to be about Barbie dolls.
+The family steals Adolf Hitler's staff car after seeing their minivan sabotaged by Duane and Blaine, only to be confronted by an all-female biker gang.
+Randy drives his family into a large gathering for World War II veterans after his tongue is accidentally burnt by the dashboard cigarette lighter, where the veterans are put off by his Hitler-like slurred speech and appearance.
+Later, at a diner where his family insists they end the trip, Randy slips sleeping pills into their milkshakes and packs them into a semi-trailer truck.

-Nick chooses not to participate, but changes his mind when he meets Tracy, an independent pilot who gives him a lift in her helicopter.
-She decides to visit her boyfriend, Shawn, on the way, who she finds cheating on her with another woman, Charleen, in his backyard, so she attacks him by using the helicopter to chase him into the desert.
-Now having damaged her helicopter and with police on the way to arrest them, she and Nick steal her ex-boyfriend's truck together and form a romantic relationship while driving to Silver City.
+Nick initially decides not to participate, but changes his mind when he meets Tracy, a pilot who offers him a lift in her helicopter.
+On the way, Tracy decides to visit her boyfriend Shawn, only to catch him cheating on her with another woman in his backyard.
+After attacking and chasing Shawn into the desert, Tracy and Nick steal Shawn's pickup truck after their helicopter runs out of fuel.

-Enrico is more excited by the race than the money, but falls asleep standing up in the hotel lobby, only waking hours later.
-He gets a ride from Zack, an ambulance driver delivering a transplant heart, who offers Enrico a lift in order to avoid a lawsuit from Gloria Allred, who witnessed Zack hit him with his van.
-Enrico inadvertently drops the heart out of the window, whereupon it is stolen by a stray dog, which is then electrocuted on an electric fence.
-Deeming the heart unusable, Zack plans to kill Enrico, who has no family or friends, to replace the missing heart.
-However, Enrico escapes by jumping onto a passing train, where he drops his locker key in a baby's diaper and, while retrieving it, is mistaken for a pedophile by the parents.
-He is thrown out at Silver City Station and is the first to reach the locker, only to fall asleep before opening it.
+Enrico sleeps while standing up in the hotel lobby, and wakes up hours later.
+He gets a ride from Zack, an ambulance driver delivering a transplant heart to El Paso who offers Enrico a lift to avoid being sued by Gloria Allred, who witnessed Zack hitting Enrico with his van.
+On the way, Enrico accidentally drops the heart out of the window and it is stolen by a stray dog, which then gets electrocuted by an electric fence.
+Deeming the heart unusable, Zack decides to kill Enrico to replace the missing heart, but Enrico escapes by jumping onto a passing train, where he drops his locker key in a baby's diaper and is mistaken for a pedophile by the parents while retrieving it.
+He gets thrown out at the Silver City station and becomes the first racer to reach the locker, only to fall asleep before opening it.